open5e/open5e/source/monsters/tome-of-beasts/D/drakes/elder-shadow-drake.rst

-**Shadow Blend.** In areas of dim light or darkness, an elder shadow drake is treated as invisible.
-Artificial illumination, such as a lantern or a light or continual flame spell, does not negate this ability; nothing less than true sunlight or a daylight spell does.
+**Shadow Blend.** In areas of dim light or darkness, an elder shadow drake is treated as :ref:`srd:invisible`.
+Artificial illumination, such as a lantern or a light or continual flame spell, does not negate this ability; nothing less than true sunlight or a :ref:`srd:daylight` spell does.
 The drake cannot use its Speed
 Surge or its Stygian